Soonad/Whitepaper/README.md

 ### Specification

-While conventional low-level languages describe they programs as a series of statements in an assembly-like language, Formality-Core programs are simply graphs of a specific format, with the following six node types:
+While conventional low-level languages describe their programs as a series of statements in an assembly-like language, Formality-Core programs are simply graphs of a specific format, with the following six node types: